 Interestingly, according to a BBC article (warning: contains graphic images of death!
-Don’t make my mistake), one survivor of the massacre, , she was content with life and found the work she did there, “meaningful and fulfilling.”
-This is in spite of the agricultural work becoming complicated by the heat, food shortages and their leader, Jim Jones, mentally deteriorating fast as his drug problem became worse as he faced a custody battle of a child that was probably not his to begin with.
+Don’t make my mistake), one survivor of the massacre, said she was content with life and found the work she did there, “meaningful and fulfilling.”
+This is in spite of the agricultural work becoming complicated by the heat, food shortages.
+In addition, their leader, Jim Jones, was mentally deteriorating fast as his drug problem became worse as he faced a custody battle of a child that was probably not his to begin with.

 Eventually, this all culminated with a visit from a US delegation led by Congressman, Leo Ryan, to Jonestown.
 They weren’t wanted there.
 Jones and his cohorts had tried to dissuade from outside visitors especially from the US government from coming, but had to give in eventually.
 However, this is not without taking Ryan and his delegation down with them along with any Jonestown resident who wanted to leave with them, of which there were quite a few.

 On the day of November 18th, 1978, after touring the town which depicted a pleasant picture of Jonestown, Ryan’s delegation including a few defectors were waiting for their return flight when some Temple gunmen ambushed and gun down the group leading to the death of five people including Congressman Leo Ryan.
 It was after this attack that Jones put his “revolutionary suicide” into action.